Nathanmaas/togo/readme.md

-togo is your place to search for spots you want togo and and make a bucket list for future reference.
+togo is your place to search for spots you want togo and and make a bucket list for future reference

 togo utilizes api's from google maps and yelp